“The seismic shock felt throughout primary care” is the way the American Academy of Family Physicians (AAFP) describes the impact of COVID-19.

 Keeping Practices Open

 What private practice physicians are dealing with in terms of keeping their practices running is certainly enough reason to give one pause.
 Solo practices and large health systems and federally qualified health centers are undergoing a massive stress test in the face of COVID-19, according to the AAFP.
-The Academy even has a tool kit in place to help physicians who are considering closing or selling a practice.

 In the month of June, according to a HealthLandscape report, an estimated 60,000 family practices will close or be significantly scaled back, and 800,000 of their employees will be laid off, furloughed or have their hours reduced as they see a decline in business due to the pandemic.
 Other reporting from Medical Economics indicates that most small practices have no more than two or three months of operating expenses in reserve.